LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

   --dx12-override-object-names Generates unique names for all ID3D12Objects and
                                assigns each object the generated name.
                                This is intended to assist replay debugging.
+  --batching-memory-usage <pct>
+                               Limits the max amount of additional memory that can be used to batch resource data uploads during trim state load.
+Batching resource data uploads may reduce the number of GPU submissions required to load the trim state. <pct> is applied to the total available physical system memory and to the application's GPU memory budget.
+This only limits memory use for batching and does not guarantee overall max memory usage.
+                               Acceptable values range from 0 to 100 (default: 80).
+0 means no batching,
+                               100 means use all available system and GPU memory.
 ```